top of page

 Tsubosaka-dera Temple, Nara top tourist attractions, Take a jinrikisha rickshaw ride in Nara City, things to do and see in Nara Japan, things to do around Nara Japan, things to do at Nara park, things to do in Nara for the first time, things to do in Nara in 1 day, things to do in Nara Japan guide, where is Nara Japan, Nara city in Japan, Nara backpackers, Nara hotels, how long to spend in Nara, Nara in Japan, Nara location, Nara Nara Japan, Nara map, best hotels in Nara, Nara Japan attractions, Nara Japan things to do, things to do in Nara winter, things to do in Nara with kids, things to do Nara Japan, top 10 tourist attractions in Nara Japan, top attractions in Nara Japan, top best things to see in Nara Japan, top ten things to do in Nara Japan, top things to see in Nara Japan, top tourist attractions in Nara Japan, tourism Nara Japan, tourist attractions in Nara Japan, travel to Nara Japan, unique things to do in Nara Japan, Nara tourism office, Nara city tourism, Nara Japan travel info, Nara Japan tourism, Nara Japan travel

-Tsubosaka-dera Tsubosaka-dera, literally “Jar on the Mountainside Temple,” was founded in 703 and like all temples of this age with strange and unique names, has a fairy tale story surrounding its origin.
+"Tsubosaka-dera", literally “Jar on the Mountainside Temple,” was founded in 703 and like all temples of this age with strange and unique names, has an intriguing story surrounding its origin.
 A Buddhist ascetic, Benki Shami, established a hermitage on the temple’s site in 703.
 One night while he was reciting his evening prayers, Shami supposedly heard a beautiful voice chanting the Senju darani Buddhist scripture along with him.
 When he went to investigate, Shami saw an intense blue light emanating from the ground at the point where the voice seemed to be coming from.
 The next day Shami dug in the spot where he saw the light and uncovered a golden thousand-armed Senju Kannon Buddha Statue in a lapis lazuli jar (the jar on the mountainside).
 Shami enshrined the statue in his hermitage and began praying to it himself and with those who came seeking his services.

-At least two more fairy tales are associated with or took place at Tsubosaka Temple, but because of the first one, Tsubosaka Temple has been known as the temple of eye health.
+At least two more legends are associated with the Tsubosaka-dera Temple, but because of the power of the first one, Tsubosaka-dera became known as the Temple of Eye Health.
 More recently though, it’s been fighting leprosy in India.
-The 3 white marble Buddhas, the bas relief wall showing the life of the Buddha, and the Tajma Hall-like Tenjikutorai Daiseki-do Hall were all carved in India as a gesture of gratitude for the support given by Tsubosaka Temple.
-The combination of the Indian-made art and architecture and the traditional and ancient Japanese architecture, including the original Hakkaden Octagonal Hall (refurbished in the Edo period), a 3-story pagoda from 1497 (a National Treasure), and the Niomon Temple Gate (1212) and the Rei-Do Hall (14th century) the oldest structures on the grounds, gives Tsubosaka Temple a fun and unique feel unmatched by any other temple.
+The 3 white marble Buddhas, the bas relief wall showing the life of the Buddha, and the Tenjikutorai Daiseki-do Hall were all carved in India as a gesture of gratitude for the support given by Tsubosaka-dera Temple.

-A giant pair of glasses frames (Buddha’s glasses according to the monks), at the base of the 3 story pagoda, adds a sense of humor to the temple.
-Walking 2 figure-8s through both sides of the glasses is supposed to keep one’s eyes healthy, at least for another year.
-Getting There Tsubosaka Temple is about 4km from Tsubosakayama Station on the Kintetsu Yoshino Line just under an hour away from the Nara Visitor Center & Inn.
+Getting There Tsubosaka-dera Temple is about 4km from Tsubosakayama Station on the Kintetsu Yoshino Line just under an hour away from the Nara Visitor Center & Inn.
 Take the train from Kintetsu Nara Station, change to a Kashihara Jingumae bound train at Yamato Saidaiji Station, and then a Yoshino bound train at Kashihara Jingumae, get off at Tsubosakayama Station, the third stop.

 Address: Tsubosaka 3, Takatori, Takaichi District, Nara, 〒635-0102